hangrybear666/09-devops-bootcamp__aws/README.md

     h.
 In your Github Repository add your own jenkins repo url on push events as hook, navigate to Settings -> Webhooks -> http://165.227.155.148:8080/github-webhook/

-3. To have your pipeline automatically increment the artifact version, add a dynamic docker image tag, push the image to docker hub, ssh into AWS EC2 to pull and run the image via docker compose and finally commit the version changes to scm without triggering an automatic build via push hook, follow these steps
+3. To have your pipeline automatically increment the artifact version, add a dynamic docker image tag, push the image to docker hub, ssh into AWS EC2 to pull and run the image via docker (or docker compose) and finally commit the version changes to scm without triggering an automatic build via push hook, follow these steps

     a.
 Create a multibranch pipeline under New Item -> Multibranch Pipeline -> `ec2-java-app-multibranch` and set it to get `java-app/Jenkinsfile` (!) from SCM under Definition and add your Git Credentials with the branch specifier `*`.